curateteaching/digitalpedagogy/keywords/video.md

 If Adrian Miles’s curriculum for post-industrial video and Justin Lincoln’s new genres course Tumblr offer a glimpse towards the future of video under the influence of software and digital networks, then David Reider’s course syllabus for “Introduction to Humanities Physical Computing w/Arduino and Processing” presents an introductory curriculum to the emerging disciplinary orientations from which new processes and conceptions for video might emerge.
 Reider’s course does not specifically take up video; however, it does offer a map for both a theoretical and hands-on introduction to “the computational and physical/material bases of electronic media.”
 We’ve included it here as a provocation of sorts.
 A provocation to continue to orient our work with video to more thoroughly post-cinematic futures.
 Reider has also taught an [undergraduate variation](http://siteslab.org/resources/IP_295_001_RIEDER.pdf) of this course.

 JENTERY: Great to see this in the list, too!
-Would you be willing to point to a specific moment in the syllabus that you think warrants isntructor attention?
+Would you be willing to point to a specific moment in the syllabus that you think warrants instructor attention?
 What's provocative about it, exactly, and how might instructors respond (or why might they consider post-cinematic work in the classroom)?

 ## Related Materials